Afalqannas/Titanic-project/README.md

 # Titanic

-This is  an IPython Notebook for the Kaggle competition, Titanic Machine Learning From Disaster.
+This is  an IPython Notebook for Kaggle competition, Titanic Machine Learning From Disaster.

 Dependencies: